The Cambrian Way Long Distance Path

 The first leg in the Snowdonia section is a tough one with two full mountain ranges in one day.
 First you need to cross the Maesglase ridge and then the entire length of Cadair Idris, including the outliers.
 The only comfort you’ll have is that this is child’s play compared to the next section over the Rhinogydd.

 Cambrian Way Stage 14 – Barmouth to Maentwrog – The Rhinogydd

 There are no tougher mountains in Wales than the Rhinogydd and the Cambrian Way traverses the entire range from Barmouth to Maentwrog.
 If you can complete this in one day, then you’re doing well!
-It’s much more realistic to camp half way in Cwm Bychan or even better to wild camp by one of the many lakes in these hills.
+It’s much more realistic to camp half way in Cwm Bychan as the guidebooks recommends, or even better to wild camp by one of the many lakes in these hills.

 Cambrian Way Stage 15 – Maentwrog to Beddgelert

 Height Gained – 1260 metres , Distance – 22.5 km, Time –7 hours